Managing differences in behavior

 - MS SQL: Allows the column sorting order in

-.
+UNIQUEandPRIMARY KEYconstraints to be specified asDESC.
 This helps to optimize queries that can benefit from this ordering. - Babelfish: PostgreSQL does not support

-for constraints.
-PostgreSQL constraints are created with the defaultASC
+DESCfor constraints.
+PostgreSQL constraints are created with the defaultASCordering.
+However, PostgreSQL does supportDESCordering for columns in explicitly created indexes.

 Time precision